Latest News from the Underworld

 088

-New lives of nihilism
+New Lives of Nihilism

 Apparently, I was upgraded to a more advanced plan by one of my great grandchildren, and my consciousness resynthesised last week.
 I’ve been informed the process is imperfect, that sometimes memories of the original life return, and sometimes they don’t.
 I’ve been given the use of a room in one of the many towers in this endless, shining city.
 I have been shown how to operate the interaction console.
 The new body does not require food, I am told, and no duties are expected of me.
 All the debts have been settled and the empty sky stretches to the horizon.